axelflp/PoseEstimation-computer_vision_task/README.md

-# PoseEstimation
+# Pose Estimation Taks

-Monkey Pose Estimation - U-net Architecture
+Implementation of the basic U-net architecture for pose estimation task with the data available in [this link](https://www.kaggle.com/datasets/danielchang2002/openmonkeychallenge)

 <div style="display: flex; justify-content: space-between;">